Wolf's Rain: Plot

 Together the wolves reach Darcia's keep after Kiba goes off on his own.
-Hubb, Cher and Quent arrive in the keep, and Tsume, Toboe, and Hige find Kiba, Cheza and Darcia during a sword fight between Darcia and Kiba.
-However, the reunion is short-lived when the Noble Jaguara's troops attack, destroying the keep in the process.
-The troops capture Cheza, Hubb, Cher and Blue during the raid, and the wolves get separated from Kiba.
+Hubb, Cher, and Quent arrive in the keep, and Tsume, Toboe, and Hige find Kiba, Cheza, and Darcia during a sword fight between Darcia and Kiba.
+However, the reunion is short-lived when the Noble Jaguara troops attack, destroying the keep in the process.
+The troops capture Cheza, Hubb, Cher, and Blue during the raid, and the wolves get separated from Kiba.
 After finding Kiba, the wolves continue their journey to rescue Cheza from Jaguara, while Cher rescues Blue and manages to find Cheza with help from Hubb, but Jaguara's troops instantly recapture Cheza, taking Hubb with them and forcing Cher and Blue to find Cheza on their own.

 The wolves and the humans eventually come together in Jaguara's city, where the captured Cheza is being held.
-In attempting to rescue the abducted Cheza, Kiba, Tsume and Toboe are captured.
+In attempting to rescue the abducted Cheza, Kiba, Tsume, and Toboe are captured.
 Tsume and Toboe are thrown into a dungeon with Hubb while Jaguara attempts to use Kiba's blood to force Paradise to open.
-Meanwhile, Hige and Blue are reunited outside the Keep, where Hige remembers that he had once worked for Jaguara and decides to go rescue his friends, but not before telling Blue to stay outside and promising her that he will return to her no matter what.
-While waiting for Hige, Blue is reunited with her master Quent and meanwhile Darcia, having survived the attack on his keep, interrupts Jaguara's ceremony as Kiba and the other wolves break free and rush to free the Flower Maiden.
+Meanwhile, Hige and Blue are reunited outside the Keep, where he remembers that he had once worked for Jaguara and decides to rescue his friends, but not before telling Blue to stay outside and promising her that he will return to her no matter what.
+While waiting for Hige, Blue is reunited with her master Quent and meanwhile, Darcia, having survived the attack on his keep, interrupts Jaguara's ceremony as Kiba and the other wolves break free and rush to free the Flower Maiden.
 Hige is wounded during the fight against Jaguara and Kiba arrives after Darcia is poisoned by the Noble.
 Darcia battles Jaguara along with Kiba and finally slays her as the keep begins to collapse, ending the anime's original 26-episode run.